saulgreenberg/Timelapse/SQLiteNeededFixes.md

 }
 ```
 Bare `catch { return false; }`, no distinction between "genuinely corrupt" and "transiently
 locked," no logging at all.
-Callers (`FileDatabase.cs:793`, `CommonDatabase.cs:151`) treat
+Callers (`FileDatabase.cs:802`, `CommonDatabase.cs:151`) treat
 `false` as "the database file is likely corrupt" and abandon opening the file.
 This runs at
 database-open time — precisely when a network-share lock is most likely to be held by another
 user. **Failure scenario:** user opens a `.ddb` on a busy share, hits a transient lock, and
 Timelapse tells them their database is corrupt instead of retrying or reporting the real
 cause.
-This is arguably worse than the "confusing generic SQL read error" problem the
-commit's own message says it was eliminating, on a path the commit never touched.

-**Recommendation:** log the actual exception via `AppLog`; distinguish
-`SQLiteErrorCode.Busy`/`Locked` from other failures before concluding "corrupt," and consider
-a short retry.
+**Fixed:** added a `Busy`/`Locked`-only retry loop (same short budget as finding #1's read-path
+fix — 5 attempts, 250ms steps, ~2.5s max), narrowly scoped so any *other* `SQLiteException`
+(genuine corruption, format errors) falls straight through to the generic catch without
+retrying.
+On retry exhaustion, logs via `AppLog.Warning` that the failure was contention, not
+corruption; the generic catch (real corruption) logs as such.
+Contract unchanged — still
+returns `bool`, callers untouched.

+**Verified empirically** (deterministic, unlike finding #1's lock-contention test): a valid
+scratch database returned `true` in 16ms; a genuinely corrupt file (plain garbage text, not a
+SQLite file at all) returned `false` in 22ms — confirming the exception filter correctly
+distinguishes the two cases and does **not** delay a real corruption diagnosis with retries
+(a mistakenly-broad filter would have shown ~1250ms+, not 22ms).

 ### 3. The `CreateTable` "tiering fix" was applied to only ~3 of ~15 call sites, including two immediately adjacent to a fixed one